3 Days in London Itinerary | The Perfect 72 Hours in London

 Speakers Corner

-Located at the north-east area of Hyde Park (nearest Marble Arch and Oxford Street), Speakers Corner has been a traditional site for debates and public speeches since the mid-1800s when demonstrations and protests were held in Hyde Park.
+Located in the north-east area of Hyde Park (nearest Marble Arch and Oxford Street), Speakers Corner has been a traditional site for debates and public speeches since the mid-1800s when demonstrations and protests were held in Hyde Park.

 Speakers Corner is referred to as the home of free speech as anyone can go there and make their voice heard.